martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 - Updates the boilerplate text for Internet-Drafts to no longer include the "Expires:" field.

-- Introduces Internet-Drafts being labeled "active" and "inactive" in the IETF tooling. without specifying how that tooling will do so.
+- Introduces a status for Internet-Drafts which can be set to either "active" or "inactive" in tooling without specifying how this is implemented.

 # Removing Internet-Draft Expiration